salkinsen/meta-monitoring/README.md

 Only do this if the system has enough resources left afterwards for normal operation.
 Then restart with "minikube start".

 ## Test with kind
 kind create cluster --config kind-config.yaml
+load images into cluster if present:
+kind load docker-image docker.elastic.co/elasticsearch/elasticsearch:7.13.0 docker.elastic.co/beats/filebeat:7.13.0 docker.elastic.co/kibana/kibana:7.13.0 docker.elastic.co/beats/metricbeat:7.13.0

 ## assign one node as meta-monitoring-node
 kubectl get nodes